You might be surprised just how much potential a used beverage container has, and how many different things it can become.

 - Fabric for hats, sweaters, jackets or t-shirts

 Glass is sent to RAYAN in Moncton, New Brunswick.
 There, the glass is crushed into fine pieces called “cullet” and sold to markets throughout North America for production of new products.

 - New glass bottles

 Tetra and Gable

-Tetra and gable top containers (such as juice boxes) are sent to the Great Northern Recycling plant in Hantsport, Nova Scotia.
+Tetra and gable top containers (such as juice boxes) are purchased by Hebert’s Recycling Inc. Containers are sent to paper mills in Korea and South America that specialize in recovering the higest grade of fibre.
 The material is mixed with water to create a pulp mixture that allows paper fibre to be separated from the plastic layers and coatings.
 The paper fibre is then manufactured into boxboard and other materials.

 Possible uses for recycled tetra and gable:

 - Boxboard for products like cereal and crackers